mantou132/gem/packages/gem/docs/en/001-guide/001-basic/001-reactive-element.md

 customElements.define('my-element', MyElement);
 ```

-After the `first-name` attribute is "Observed", he can directly access it through property, and it will automatically convert the kebab-case and camelCase format, when the `first-name` property is changed, the instance element of `MyElement` will be re-rendered.
+After the `first-name` attribute is "Observe", he can directly access it through property, and it will automatically convert the kebab-case and camelCase format, when the `first-name` property is changed, the instance element of `MyElement` will be re-rendered.

 Similar to `observedAttributes`, GemElement also supports `observedPropertys`/`observedStores` to reflect the specified property/store: